 - How to keep yourself safe around that equipment

 Well, okay.
-We did mention that TPC Trainco is a little bit different than TPC Online, and here's another picture of me unfortunately, but there I am.
+We did mention that TPC Training is a little bit different than TPC Online, and here's another picture of me, unfortunately, but there I am.
 I conduct a lot of these seminars.
 Just finished one in Boulder, Colorado this week.
 But we go out, and we train in the current regulations of the National Electric Code, and we do over 2,000 of these two-day public seminars, and many times, we will go to you.
 So we'll have what we call on-site courses, and we will tailor our material to whatever it is you need us to do.
 And we can help qualify your electrical workers.

 So, forklifts, again, qualified.
-So we got to make sure that operator is competent.
+So we got to make sure that the operator is competent.
 I've been in many facilities where the operators were actually outside contractors, so the facility themselves did not actually employ these forklift operators.
 So what you should understand about that, whether they are a contractor, or a permanent employee of your own, that you could be held liable for that, because they are operating your forklift, at your facility, on your property.
 So you can't just think that if you go ahead and say "Oh, we've got contractors doing that, that's up to them.”
 Oh, no.

 It's on your property, it's your equipment, you've got to make sure that they are qualified also.
 So we can see that we want to make sure that we certify these operators.
 We want to make sure that we come out and document and evaluate that they are operating the forklift correctly.
-Give them some refresher training, and then of course, we want to make sure that the forklift has been maintained properly, so we're going to examine it.
-And if there is any damaged forklifts, we're going to take it out of service.
+Give them some refresher training, and then, of course, we want to make sure that the forklift has been maintained properly, so we're going to examine it.
+And if there are any damaged forklifts, we're going to take it out of service.
 This is true, I told you, also on the extension cord we're going to take it out of service, so that's true.
 But also, remember, that even PPE, if we have damaged or defective PPE, that also have to be taken out of service.

 So ladders.
-So now we're back in to 1926, which is the construction industry.
+So now we're back into 1926, which is the construction industry.
 This is a pet peeve of mine, I have a neighbor that lives very close to me that was injured on a ladder, it was just very unfortunate.
 He was only about three feet high when it happened.
 So one, we've got to make sure we've got the right ladder.
 So we're going to use that ladder only for its designated purpose.
 Many different types of ladders out there.
 You can see this one down here is a blue color.
 That's going to be a certain weight requirement.
-Also, it's going to be, whether it is non-conductive or not, so the color of the ladder make a big difference.
+Also, it's going to be, whether it is non-conductive or not, so the color of the ladder makes a big difference.

 We want to make sure that we're not on that top step.
 And, I have a thing about ladders, I like to say this, I've got a belt buckle rule, that if my belt buckle gets outside of the rails of that ladder, then I've got a good chance of falling off that ladder.
 So we don't want to get very high and we want to make sure that we have three points on that ladder, either two feet in the hand or whatever we need, we always have three points of your body making contact with that ladder.